 Herpes is spread through direct contact.
-So, a genital herpes infection will stay in the area it originated unless transferred elsewhere via direct contact or skin-to-skin transference.
-Herpes won't just show up on its own somewhere else on the body.
+So, a genital herpes infection will stay in the area, it originated unless transferred elsewhere via direct contact or skin-to-skin transference.
+Herpes won’t just show up on their own somewhere else on the body.
 Because herpes is spread through direct contact, it is important to avoid contact with infected areas.
 If a herpes infection is not localized, further complications may occur.
 Herpes is equally common in males and females.

-HSV-1 can cause genital herpes, but it more commonly causes infections of the mouth and lips, so-called "fever blisters."
-HSV-1 infection of the genitals can be caused by oral-genital or genital-genital contact with a person who has HSV-1 infection.
+HSV-1 can cause genital herpes, but it more commonly causes infections of the mouth and lips, so-called “fever blisters.”
+HSV-1 infection of the genitals can be caused by oral-genital or genital-genital contact with a person who has the HSV-1 infection.
 Genital HSV-1 outbreaks recur less regularly than genital HSV-2 outbreaks.
-Most of the people who are infected with HSV-2 have no symptoms of disease or they do not recognize their symptoms.
-Only about one third of people who first become infected with HSV-2 have symptoms.
+Most of the people who are infected with an HSV-2 have no symptoms of disease or they do not recognize their symptoms.
+Only about one-third of people who first become infected with the HSV-2 have symptoms.
 These symptoms often include fever, headache, genital pain, genital discharge, and blisters.
 Even if you have no symptoms, genital herpes can be diagnosed by testing your blood for an antibody to HSV-2.
 When signs do occur, they typically appear as one or more blisters on or around the genitals or rectum.
 The blisters break, leaving tender ulcers (sores) that may take two to four weeks to heal the first time they occur.
 Typically, another outbreak can appear weeks or months after the first, but it almost always is less severe and shorter than the first episode.
 Although the infection can stay in the body indefinitely, the number of outbreaks tends to go down over a period of years.